-Phase 1 - NEEDS ASSESSMENT: Assess the current state of the curriculum/ program.

-Phase II - REVIEW/DEVELOP: Determine what is necessary for improvement; define resources, determine available funding, and develop an action plan.

-Phase III - IMPLEMENTATION: Put the action plan (strategies/actions for improvement) into place with adequate resources.

-Phase IV - EVALUATE: Check on the progress of the action plan; debrief the review process; collect data on indicators of success.
+- Phase 1 NEEDS ASSESSMENT: Assess the current state of the curriculum/program. - Phase II REVIEW/DEVELOP: Determine what is necessary for improvement; define resources, determine available funding, and develop an action plan. - Phase III IMPLEMENTATION: Put the action plan (strategies/actions for improvement) into place with adequate resources. - Phase IV EVALUATE: Check on the progress of the action plan; debrief the review process; collect data on indicators of success.
+Determine course of action.